NHERI-SimCenter/SimCenterDocumentation/docs/common/technical_manual/desktop/SimCenterUQTechnical.rst

 * **Matern Class**

   | Matern class of covariance function is another popular choice.
-It has a positive shape  parameter often denotoed as :math:`\nu` which additionally determines the roughness of the parameters.
-For Kriging regression, :math:`\nu=5/2` and :math:`\nu=3/2` is known to be generally applicable choices considering roughness property and the simplicity of the functional form.
+It has a positive shape parameter, often denotoed as :math:`\nu` which additionally determines the roughness of the parameters.
+For Kriging regression, :math:`\nu=5/2` and :math:`\nu=3/2` is known to be generally applicable choices considering the roughness property and the simplicity of the functional form.
 [Rasmussen2006]_

 	.. math::
 		:label: Matern1